Are you a parent or guardian struggling to get your child to brush their teeth?

 - My Bright Smile – 5 educational dental games and a 2-minute brush timer.
 Each dental game reinforces one important oral care lesson.
 The timer has a nice play and pause feature and an engaging song to go along with it.
 This app does not pair with a smartphone via Bluetooth.

-There are without doubt a whole host of other apps that do or achieve similar things, but these are just a selection of the best ones we have used.
+There are without doubt a whole host of other apps that do or achieve similar things, but these are just a selection of the best ones I have used.

 I have 2 or more children, can they share the electric toothbrush?